pdeona/-react-firebase-subscribable/README.md

 )

-// userProfile will be injected when this component connects const mapSnapshotsToProps = ({ userProfile }) => ({
+// userProfile will be injected when this component connects /**
+ *  mapSnapshotsToProps can be null if you do not want the
+ *  component to receive snapshot updates, but still want to inject
+ *  refs.
+ **/
+const mapSnapshotsToProps = ({ userProfile }) => ({
   userProfile: userProfile ? userProfile.data() : null,
 })